 That being said, there were sections of this game I greatly enjoyed.
 I often found myself saying,”Holy crap, that was awesome!”, like when I narrowly backflipped over a boss’ homing energy ball.
 And that is something I rarely find myself doing anymore.
 And some of the base mechanics felt great.
 For instance, when you absorb foes’ blood you can either suck them dry for max HP, or you can let go of them causing them to be poisoned.
 You can then detonate them, which will set off a chain reaction if it kills any other enemies.
 Moreover, the basic revolver felt great to use, as it satisfyingly pierced through foes with a thud, knocking them down in the process.
 But enjoying some parts of the game only served to reinforce the fact that the game was so unpolished.

-The story was largely incoherent babble and the hand drawn art looks ugly, especially close-up, which was on full display on the main menu.
-Where the game lacked detail in their designs– something that is odd considering the strong art present in the comics– they made up for with good animation.
-I loved the way Rayne would hunch her shoulders over in a brooding manner, pose as she blew up corrupted enemies, or backflipped through the air.
+The story was largely incoherent babble and the hand-drawn art often looks ugly, especially close-up, which was on full display on the main menu.
+Where the game lacked detail in their designs– something that is odd considering the strong art present in the comics– they made up for it with good animation.
+I loved the way Rayne would hunch her shoulders over in a brooding manner, pose as she blew up corrupted enemies, or backflip through the air.

 At the end of the day, this game makes me think of another game that did a similar type of action platforming much better: Guacamelee.
 In Guacamelee, your moves acted as a way to both fight foes and navigate levels.
 Your uppercut could launch enemies and act as a double jump.
 There wasn’t a separate dash maneuver and combo, like in BloodRayne: Betrayal, they were packed together.